New York City Pedestrian Accident Attorney

 New York law gives victims of pedestrian accidents three years from the date of the occurrence to file a personal injury lawsuit.
 It’s also wise to begin planning a case early when evidence can be preserved and witnesses’ memories are fresh.

-Contact Our NYC Personal Injury Lawyers for a Pedestrian Accident Consultation
+Contact Our NYC Pedestrian Accident Lawyers for a Free Consultation